DocOddball/ansible-vagrant/README.md

-# ansible-vagrant
+# Ansible-Vagrant

-My playbooks for provisioning Vagrant boxes with Ansible
+These are my playbooks for provisioning Vagrant boxes with Ansible, these will be updated regularly because of my studies...